bpucker/MYB_annotator/README.md

 `--cpu` specifies threads to use for the BLASTp search and also for the RAxML tree construction.
 Default: 4.

 `--cdsinput` changes the input expectation from PEP to CDS.
 The file needs to be supplied through the `--subject`.
-This flag can be included at any place in the command.
+This flag can be included at any place in the command and does not need a value.

 `--mafft` specifies the full path to [MAFFT](https://doi.org/10.1093/molbev/mst010) including the binary.